About hay fever

 Hay fever can also lead to poor-quality sleep, tiredness and poor concentration during the daytime.

-When to see your doctor about hay fever
+Does your child need to see a doctor about hay fever?

 You should take your child to the GP if you’re worried about her hay fever symptoms, or the symptoms get in the way of your child’s daily life.